 |CSTT42||Cowan Sheldon 42′ Turntable

 Etched kit for the Cowan Sheldon 42′ turntable as used by many pre group railways.
 These were used by many pre-group railway companies, who provided the turntable well using locally sourced material and minor components such as deck planking, rails, handrails and supports.
 Includes etches, 1/8” centre bearings and turned brass carrying wheels.
-Now includes the new “floating” drive system as an option.
+Now available the new “floating” drive system as an option.

 |TTW42||Vacuum formed 42′ turntable well